in

 Modern security equipment appeared in land-based casinos not so long ago, and before that, a team of professional cheaters illegally won millions of dollars.
 The legendary gambler John Soares, the main character of one of the first casino cheater teams, has documentary evidence.
 For years he was an eyesore for many casinos in different countries, with tables for craps.
 He went down in history as the sharpie in this game.
-His name is also well known because of his autobiography, "Loaded dice," where he talked about his adventures.
+His name is also well known because of his autobiography, "Loaded Dice," where he talked about his adventures.

 John Soares' Biography

 Soares needed him for the role of the so-called "cleaner."
 His task was to encash chips handed to Kelly by him or the dealer.
 John got ten percent of the total amount.
 It can not be called a decent reward for the risk he exposed himself to.
-Whatever it was, he could earn about a hundred dollars a week, which was a lot in the sixties.
+Whatever it was, he could earn about a hundred dollars a week, a lot in the sixties.

 Soares' First Prison Term